 The United States has classified the current monkeypox

 outbreak as a public health emergency.
 More than 59,600 cases are reported in 103 places around the world.
 There have been more than 22,700 confirmed cases of monkeypox in the United States.
 At least 22 U.S. cases have been in adolescents and children age 15 and younger, and 314 cases have been reported in young people age 16 to 20

 Monkeypox got its name after the disease was discovered in colonies of monkeys kept for research in the 1950s.
 It was first discovered in a person in 1970.

 Anyone can get monkeypox.
 The most common way that people spread monkeypox to other people is through

 physical contact with the rash or with an object or material (e.g., blankets, furniture, clothes, etc.) that was in contact with the rash.
-It can also spread through large respiratory droplets from infected people, but is much less easily spread that way than COVID.
-Monkeypox is not spread through casual conversations with an infected person, when walking past an infected person in a grocery store, or by touching items like doorknobs.
+It can also spread through large respiratory droplets from infected people from prolonged face-to-face contact.
+This is more of a risk for household members and close contacts of an infected person.
+Monkeypox is not spread through casual conversations with an infected person or walking past an infected person in a grocery store.

 A person is contagious from the time symptoms develop until after scabs from the rash fall off and the skin has completely healed.

 Anyone who has been in close contact, including sexual contact, with someone who has monkeypox can get the illness.
 Infections also can spread between people and their